pfheatwole/thesis/source/canopy_geometry.rst

     [[I'm interested in "easy to create, good enough" approximations of real wings, not physically-realistic simulations.]]

-  * Parametric models let you standardize so you can compared models.
+  * Parametric models let you standardize so you can compare models.

   * Parametric models use are low-dimensional representations, which makes them more amenable to mathematical optimization methods.
 This is helpful